-Gaetano: This was the tepidarium so people coming from gymnasium after sport they were massaged by the slave.
-Inside the niches there were oils, creams, perfumes for the body massages.
-A part of the ceiling is still original and so we can see how beautiful decorated it was once on the ceiling...they were massaged by the slaves 25, 30 minutes before going to the sauna.
-Because tepidarium means lukewarm bath.
+Gaetano: This was the tepidarium, so people coming from gymnasium after sport, they were massaged by the slaves.
+Inside the niches all around there were oils, creams, perfumes for the body massages.
+A part of the ceiling is still original, and so we can see how beautifully decorated it was once on the ceiling.
+They were massaged by the slaves 25, 30 minutes before going to the sauna.
+Because tepidarium means "lukewarm bath."

 After the tepidarium there was the caldarium, which was the hot bath.
 Beside this wall there was a room where the slaves made the fire.
-The hot air went underneath the double floor because this floor is supported by little columns and the hot air went between the double walls.
-There was a circulation of hot air and just when everything was really hot, they opened the water fountain over here, the water slowly fell on the floor, the floor was hot and this produced steam.
+The hot air went underneath the double floor, because this floor is supported by little columns, and the hot air went between the double walls.
+There was a circulation of hot air, and just when everything was really hot, they opened the water fountain over here, the water slowly fell on the floor — the floor was hot — and this produced steam.

-Gaetano: The last stop was the frigidarium — the cold bath.
+The last stop was the frigidarium — the cold bath.
 As we still do today, after the sauna to harden the muscles and for the body's circulation…the cold bath.

 Rick: So the pedestrians walk across and not get wet?

 Gaetano: Yes to the crossroad, avoiding wet feet.

 While the site is evocative, the horrors of that day in 79 AD are hard to imagine.